-Run-ability tests included rating the strollers for their handlebar shape and adjustability, their rolling resistance, and how well they tracked and whether or not they offered adjustable tracking.
+Run-ability tests included rating the strollers for their handlebar shape and adjustability, their rolling resistance, how well they tracked, and whether they offered adjustable tracking.
 We took all of the strollers running with multiple testers on different surfaces, including sidewalks and dirt hiking trails.
-We assessed how difficult it is to push them and whether or not they are easy to run with or a wrestling nightmare.
+We assessed how difficult it is to push them and whether they are easy to run with or a wrestling nightmare.

 One key source of ratings and critique of run-ability performance was input from our running expert, Carrie Vickers, who put each of the strollers through the wringer during her ultra-distance race training, with her twin girls, and an older daughter.
 Also, we had testers of different heights, both male and female, to run each product, and assess field performance.

 Ease of Use

 Testing ease of use required that we compare the features of each product and how easy they were to use under normal circumstances.
 Some of the conveniences looked good on paper but weren't useful in real life, and other features seem almost useless for a stroller you plan to run with.
 We gave points for expansive canopies that are easy to adjust and cover the passenger well, peek-a-boo windows that are large enough to see the baby, cup holders that don't drop items, storage bins that can hold diaper bags, and reclining seats.

 Some of the strollers don't have many conveniences, and unlike other types of strollers, we don't consider this to be a downfall.
 Products designed for running don't necessarily need a lot of bells and whistles, and having too many means, it might be challenging to use them when you are jogging.
 However, we feel if they are going to have the features, they should be well done, good quality, and easy to utilize.
 We compared strollers against one another so parents can get a feel for which options are better than others.